 - Stickers or stamps for embellishing (optional)

 Choose a paper that compliments what you plan on using the nature journal for.
 There is a multitude of patterned paper patterns available at craft and hobby stores that will suit any theme you choose.
 They can usually be picked up on sale for 4 for $1.
 If you are making 6″ x 6″ books you can get two books from each sheet.
 This a very frugal craft.

 Cut two pieces of patterned paper in your desired size for the front and back cover.

 Break or cut a sturdy stick the height of your book size.

-Bark or leaf rubbings
+- Make mark or leaf rubbings

-Sketching or drawing butterfly, bug, plant species, or bird sightings.
+- Sketch butterflies, bugs, plant species, or bird sightings.

-Journaling about nature findings.
+- Journal about nature findings.

-Use as a daily journal for thematic units.
+- Use as a daily journal for thematic units.